Bonding Materials for Titanium & Zirconia Frameworks

 Sphere Distribution Matters

 When applying Ceramic Spheres, aim for an even distribution across the entire bonding surface.
 Gaps in sphere coverage translate directly into areas of reduced mechanical retention.
-The slurry should be applied in a thin, consistent layer — multiple thin applications are preferable to a single thick coat which can result in uneven sphere density or pooling at angles.
+The spheres should be applied in a thin, consistent layer — multiple thin applications are preferable to a single thick coat which can result in uneven sphere density or pooling at angles.

 Integrating With CrystalCeram® Porcelain